InfiniteRandomVariable/react-image-cropper/README.md

 # React + Vite

+Key features:

+1. Crop the image
+2. Resizing the image to the specified dimension, current 320px, resulting in fast upload, download and backend processing.
+3. 9MB image, can be reduced to 7kb image.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: